-Pursuant to the Corporation's Articles, a Shareholder wishing to nominate an individual to be a director, other than pursuant to a requisition of a meeting made pursuant to the BCBCA or a shareholder proposal made pursuant to the provisions of the BCBCA, is required to comply with the Advance Notice Provisions in the articles that provides that, in the case of an annual meeting of Shareholders, such as the Meeting, notice to the Corporation must be made not less than thirty-five (35) days nor more than sixty-five (65) days prior to the date of the annual meeting of Shareholders; provided, however, that in the event the annual meeting is to be held on a date that is less than fifty (50) days after the date on which the first public announcement of the date of the annual meeting was made, notice may be made not later than the close of business on the tenth (10th) day following such public announcement.
+Pursuant to the Corporation's articles (the "Articles"), a Shareholder wishing to nominate an individual to be a director, other than pursuant to a requisition of a meeting made pursuant to the BCBCA or a shareholder proposal made pursuant to the provisions of the BCBCA, is required to comply with the advance notice provisions (the "Advance Notice Provisions")in the Articles that provides that, in the case of an annual meeting of Shareholders, such as the Meeting, notice to the Corporation must be made not less than thirty-five (35) days nor more than sixty-five (65) days prior to the date of the annual meeting of Shareholders; provided, however, that in the event the annual meeting is to be held on a date that is less than fifty (50) days after the date on which the first public announcement of the date of the annual meeting was made, notice may be made not later than the close of business on the tenth (10th) day following such public announcement.

-The foregoing is merely a summary of the Advance Notice Provisions in the Corporation's articles, is not comprehensive and is qualified by the full text of such provisions.
+The foregoing is merely a summary of the Advance Notice Provisions, and is not comprehensive and is qualified by the full text of the Advance Notice Provisions.